 Nobu Hotel Miami Beach

 Occupying the former Eden Roc tower, Nobu has that easily identifiable chicly-understated Japanese aesthetic.
 Channelling a chic beach house vibe, there's a beautiful wellness suite worth exploring and not to mention the in-house dining.
-Home to the renowned Nobu restaurant, frequented by celebs, it is the place to go for sashimi and miso black cod.
+Home to the renowned Nobu restaurant, frequented by celebs, it is the place to go for sashimi and miso black cod.book now

 Loews Miami Beach

 Just ten minutes’ drive from Miami Beach Marina (moorings up to 76m), Loews is an Art Deco oasis that deftly balances a laid-back atmosphere with top-drawer facilities and effortless luxury.
-If you’re going to steal away for a few nights on land, opt for its breathtaking penthouse Presidential Ocean View suite, which takes pride of place within the hotel’s glass-laden spire and boasts panoramic views of the shimmering Atlantic.
+If you’re going to steal away for a few nights on land, opt for its breathtaking penthouse Presidential Ocean View suite, which takes pride of place within the hotel’s glass-laden spire and boasts panoramic views of the shimmering Atlantic.book now

 Nestled within the bustling cultural hub of Downtown Miami, The Mandarin Oriental hotel occupies a prime position looking out over South Beach.
 Featuring tastefully designed suites and rooms and a waterfront hotel, The Mandarin Oriental has lots to offer guests.
-The hotel’s spa offers luxurious and innovative treatments within easy distance of a number of attractions and superyacht marinas, namely Epic Marina, which is just the other side of the Miami River.
+The hotel’s spa offers luxurious and innovative treatments within easy distance of a number of attractions and superyacht marinas, namely Epic Marina, which is just the other side of the Miami River.book now

 Another popular haunt for famous faces, Fontainebleu offer a luxury reprieve from the hustle and bustle of Miami.
 With the vast amount of marble, statement chandeliers and bright open spaces, Fontainebleu oozes opulence.
 For the best views and most lavish accommodation, opt for the Trésor penthouse where you'll wake up to sweeping views over the Atlantic and enjoy your own private rooftop whirlpool.